The Iron Code

 Programming

-Old razer-qt screenshot
+Old Razor-Qt desktop environment screenshot

 Martial Arts

-• We need to break down complexity,
+• break down complexity,

-• clear graphical representations help a lot,
+• good visuals help a lot,

-getting graduated as muay thai coach
+getting graduated as Muay Thai coach

-coaching boxing
+coaching boxing in Munich

 My Mantra